mpofukelvintafadzwa/coursera-cns/README.md

 Weekly problem sets are coded in python.
 PDF notes are annotated with stickies, accessible by opening file in Adobe Reader.

-Expected graduation with certificate early May 2018.
+Expected graduation with certificate June 2018.